macuser47/ContainmentBreach/README.md

 to wait for its peer/clients/server to connect.
 The peer sends a request containing identifying information, and the server will respond with peer information when it becomes available.

-There are some slight differences in the TCP connection depeiding on the connection type.
+There are some slight differences in the TCP connection depending on the connection type.
 In peer mode, the UDP+TCP transaction can happen in any order between the 2 peers.
 The peer that completes its UDP+TCP handshake first will wait for the other peer before receiving a response.